Building a design system

 This was the first and most important step in creating a more robust system that would build on itself.
 Eventually, we plan to create a comprehensive component library that would not only facilitate a more seamless user experience, it would further crystalize design standards for the entire product.

-I like to learn from every project I work on.
-Part of the way I do that is by asking myself, "what would you do differently next time?"
+We like to learn from every project we work on.
+Part of the way we do that is by asking ourselves, "what would we do differently next time?"

-For this project, I noticed how easy it is to get pulled into the pixels (for example, finessing icons endlessly into just the right permutation).
+For this project, we noticed how easy it is to get pulled into the pixels (for example, finessing icons endlessly into just the right permutation).
 It's not hard to loose focus and get sucked into the weeds when working on a project that is essentially concerned with details.
-But, looking back, I believe my most useful contributions came when I was able to get a '100 foot view' and make observations that improved the overall process for the design team.
+But, looking back, we believe our most useful contributions came when we were able to get a '100 foot view' and make observations that improved the overall process for the design team.